 The external environment is the set of variables in the user's environment at the time the user runs SCons.
 These variables are available within the SConscript files through the Python os.environ dictionary.
-See Section 7.1, below.
+See Section 1, "Using Values From the External Environment", below.